erickills/ecs-blog/content/blog/Foo/index.md

 ---
 title: Foobar!
 date: "2022-03-15T06:50:00.000Z"
-description: "Something that I have done for today"
+description: "☝️ Something that I have done for today"
 ---

 Hello!
 I'm Ericson, this is my first and hopefully not my last post.